 Tea is the second most popular beverage in the world, second only to water.
 It is classified by level of fermentation into black tea, drunk mostly in Europe, North America and North Africa, oolong tea and green tea, drunk mostly in Asia.
 The beneficial effects are largely thought to be due to the polyphenols, which are the natural antioxidants found in tea.
 Green tea is particularly high in catechins, also known as tea flavonoids, which may support healthy heart function, by acting as antioxidants..
 It is also useful in supporting healthy appetite and an aid for fasting.
-At our Intensive Dietary Management fasting program, we recommend tea often for these benefits.
+At our Intensive Dietary Management fasting program (edit: now called The Fasting Method), we recommend tea often for these benefits.

 The benefits of tea are largely found in epidemiological studies, which are problematic, to say the least.
 However, it is impossible to randomize people in a 10-20 years trial because it’s crazy expensive.
 The benefits of tea, while highly suggestive, is not definitive.
 Tea is high in phytonutrients, containing minerals, antioxidants and amino acids.
 The nations of East Asia, like Japan and China are among the largest drinkers of tea in the world.
 Perhaps not coincidentally, they also have some of the highest life expectancies in the world.

 As noted in a previous post, the large Dutch cohort from the EPIC trial found tea may support healthy heart function with 3-6 cups per day.
 The 2002 Rotterdam study was a prospective study of aging in 4807 patients followed over an average of 5.6 years. found tea may support healthy cardiovascular function in tea drinkers versus non tea drinkers.